 Deferred income taxes have been provided to show the effect of temporary differences between the recognition of expenses for financial and income tax reporting purposes and between the tax basis of assets and liabilities, and their reported amounts in the consolidated financial statements.
 In assessing the realizability of deferred tax assets, the Company assesses the likelihood that deferred tax assets will be recovered through tax planning strategies or from future taxable income, and to the extent that recovery is not likely or there is insufficient earnings history, a valuation allowance is established.
 The Company's ability to utilize net operating losses ("NOL") carryforwards to offset future taxable income would be limited if the Company had undergone or were to undergo an "ownership change" within the meaning of Section 382 of the Internal Revenue Code (the "IRC").
 The Company adjusts the valuation allowance in the period management determines it is more likely than not that deferred tax assets will or will not be realized.
 Changes in valuation allowances from period to period are included in the tax provision in the period of change.
-As of July 31, 2023 and April 30, 2023, the Company provided a valuation allowance for all net deferred tax assets as it is more likely than not that the assets will not be recovered based on an insufficient history of earnings.
+As of July 31, 2024 and April 30, 2024, the Company provided a valuation allowance for all net deferred tax assets as it is more likely than not that the assets will not be recovered based on an insufficient history of earnings.

 The Company reflects tax benefits only if it is more likely than not that the Company will be able to sustain the tax position, based on its technical merits.
 If a tax benefit meets this criterion, it is measured and recognized based on the largest amount of benefit that is cumulatively greater than 50% likely to be realized.
-The Company recorded \$181,000 of liabilities related to uncertain tax positions relative to one of its foreign operations as of July 31, 2023 and April 30, 2023.
+The Company recorded \$181,000 of liabilities related to uncertain tax positions relative to one of its foreign operations as of July 31, 2024 and April 30, 2024.

 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company did not recognize interest or penalties on its consolidated statements of operations during the three-month periods ended July 31, 2023 and 2022.
+The Company did not recognize interest or penalties on its consolidated statements of operations during the three month period ended July 31, 2024 and 2023.
 The Company does not anticipate unrecognized tax benefits will be recorded during the next 12 months.

-The provision for income taxes for the three months ended July 31, 2023 and 2022 was \$28,000 and \$17,000, respectively, mainly attributable to taxable income earned in Israel and/or Italy relating to transfer pricing.
+The provision for income taxes for the three months ended July 31, 2024 and 2023 was \$21,000 and \$28,000, respectively.
+The provision is mainly attributable to taxable income earned in Israel and/or Italy relating to transfer pricing, and U.S. state income taxes for which net operating losses are limited.